Triclavianism: Representation in art

 Though in the Middle Ages the crucifixion of Christ typically depicted four nails, beginning in the 13th century some Western art began to represent Christ on the cross with his feet placed one over the other and pierced with single nail.
 The poem Christus patiens attributed to Gregory of Nazianzus and the writings of Nonnus and Socrates of Constantinople also speak of three nails.

 The three nails, as a symbol for the crucifixion of Jesus Christ, are also used on the coats of arms of Drahovce, Slovakia, Saint Saviour, Jersey, St. Clement Parish, Ottawa and in the seal of the Society of Jesus.

 Elsewhere

 According to Faber, Triclavianism was one of the beliefs of the Albigenses and Waldensians, who held that three nails were used to crucify Christ and that a Roman soldier pierced him with a spear on the left side.

 The plant Passiflora edulis (passionfruit) was given the name by early European explorers because the flower's complex structure and pattern reminded them of symbols associated with the passion of Christ.
 It was said that the flower contained the lashes received by Christ, the crown of thorns, the column, the five wounds and the three nails.

+In the alternate history timeline of the wargame Trench Crusade, Triclavianism is stated to be the reason for the split of the Christian Church and the 90-year war that followed it.